nahasonnyaga/twitter-clone/README.md

 ## Features ✨

-- Authentication with Firebase Authentication
+- Authentication with Supabase Auth (Google OAuth)
 - Strongly typed React components with TypeScript
 - Users can add tweets, like, retweet, and reply
 - Users can delete tweets, add a tweet to bookmarks, and pin their tweet
-- Users can add images and GIFs to tweet
+- Users can add images and videos to tweets
 - Users can follow and unfollow other users
 - Users can see their and other followers and the following list
 - Users can see all users and the trending list